How Do I Enrol My Child?

 All Catholic systemic schools in Broken Bay are individually responsible for their own enrolments.
 If you are interested in enrolling your child you need to contact the school principal or enrolment secretary, who will advise you of the procedures to follow.

 Schools welcome enrolments from all Catholic families and those who support the ethos of a Catholic school.
 Where there is competition for places, children from Catholic families are offered priority.
-The order of priority for school enrolments is set out in the Enrolment Policy for Diocesan Systemic Schools.
+The order of priority for school enrolments is set out in the Enrolment Principles for Diocesan Systemic Schools.

 Catholic Schools Broken Bay runs an enrolment campaign from March to May every year, but parents may apply to enrol their children at any time.